XavierHuangWF/efficient-financial-distillation/README.md

 # efficient-financial-distillation

-Code for the LREC-COLING 2026 paper:
+Code for the LREC 2026 paper:

 **Efficient Financial Language Understanding via Distillation with Synthetic Data**

 <img src="docs/method_pipeline.png" alt="Method pipeline" width="820"/>

-This repository contains code for a low-resource financial sentiment classification pipeline built around:
+This repository contains code for a reproducible, low-resource financial sentiment classification pipeline built around:

-- seed example selection
+- embedding-based seed selection
-- synthetic data generation with prompt templates
+- structured synthetic data generation with prompt templates
 - teacher-model evaluation
 - compact student-model training
 - result analysis and visualization

-The project studies whether carefully selected seed examples and LLM-generated synthetic data can improve compact student models on financial sentiment tasks under limited real-data settings.
+The project studies whether a small number of carefully selected real examples, expanded through structured prompting of a large teacher model, can transfer useful task knowledge to compact student models under limited-data conditions.

 ---

 ## Why this problem matters

-Financial sentiment analysis is useful for market monitoring and decision-support, but high-quality labeled data are often limited.
-In practice, financial text may be confidential, and reliable annotation often requires domain expertise, which makes large-scale labeling expensive and slow.
-At the same time, large instruction-following models can perform strongly on language tasks, but their computational demands, latency, and deployment cost make them difficult to rely on in resource-sensitive settings.
+Financial sentiment analysis is useful for market monitoring and decision-support, but high-quality labelled data are often limited by confidentiality, domain expertise requirements, and annotation cost.
+In many realistic settings, direct large-scale human labelling is expensive, slow, or operationally difficult.
+At the same time, large instruction-following models can perform strongly on language tasks, but their computational demands, latency, and deployment cost make them harder to rely on in resource-sensitive settings.

-This repository studies a practical alternative: whether a small number of carefully selected labeled examples can be expanded into an effective training signal for compact student models.
-The goal is not only strong benchmark performance, but also a more practical route to domain adaptation when labeled data are scarce.
+This repository studies a practical alternative: whether a small number of representative labelled examples can be expanded into an effective training signal for compact task-specific models.
+The goal is not only strong benchmark performance, but also a more practical route to domain adaptation when labelled data are scarce, sensitive, or costly to curate.

 ## Why data-efficient distillation matters

-The core idea in this repository is to reduce dependence on large fully labeled datasets by combining representative seed selection, structured synthetic data generation, and compact model training.
-Instead of requiring extensive manual annotation, the pipeline starts from a small seed set, expands coverage through prompting, and transfers useful task behavior to smaller student models such as DistilBERT, TinyBERT, and ModernBERT.
+The core idea in this repository is to reduce dependence on large fully labelled datasets by combining representative seed selection, structured synthetic data generation, and compact model training.
+Instead of requiring extensive manual annotation, the pipeline starts from a small seed set, expands coverage through prompting, and transfers useful task behaviour to smaller student models such as DistilBERT, TinyBERT, and ModernBERT.

-This makes the approach relevant to settings where labeled data are expensive, sensitive, or difficult to share.
+This makes the approach relevant to settings where labelled data are expensive, privacy-constrained, or difficult to share.
 In such cases, a compact task-specific model may be more practical than repeated dependence on a large general-purpose model, especially when efficient deployment, controlled adaptation, and reproducible evaluation matter.

-## Broader methodological relevance
+## Relevance to broader research directions

 Although the experiments in this repository focus on financial sentiment classification, the methodology is relevant to broader low-resource and privacy-constrained AI settings.
-In particular, representative seed selection, synthetic data expansion, and compact task-specific distillation are useful patterns for language-based monitoring and decision-support workflows where labeled data are limited and reliable deployment matters.
+The central pattern developed here—representative seed selection, structured synthetic expansion, and compact student distillation—is transferable to language-based monitoring and decision-support workflows where labelled data are limited and reliable deployment matters.

-For example, similar constraints arise in settings involving privacy-sensitive financial text, clinical language, patient-reported feedback, and other high-stakes data environments where direct large-scale annotation may be costly, restricted, or operationally impractical.
-In that sense, this repository demonstrates a transferable methodology rather than only a single benchmark result.
+This is especially relevant for environments where data access is restricted, annotation is expensive, and robust model behaviour matters more than simply scaling model size.
+Similar constraints arise in privacy-sensitive financial text, clinical language, patient-reported feedback, incident reports, maintenance logs, and other high-stakes settings where direct large-scale annotation may be costly or operationally impractical.
+In that sense, this repository demonstrates a transferable methodology for data-efficient AI adaptation rather than only a single benchmark result.

+## Evidence from the paper

+The accompanying paper provides direct evidence that this low-resource pipeline can recover strong performance with very limited human-labelled input:

+- The framework is explicitly designed for **low-resource conditions**, starting from only **12 to 105 human-labelled seed sentences**.
+- On **Financial PhraseBank**, ModernBERT trained with **105 clustered seeds + synthetic data** achieved **95.15% accuracy / 94.63 macro-F1**, while using **under 6% of the original human-annotated data**.
+- On the same dataset, this low-resource synthetic setting came within approximately **2.2 points** of the **GPT-4o zero-shot teacher** and also approached the performance of the **full-data ModernBERT** baseline.
+- On **Twitter Financial News Sentiment**, ModernBERT trained on **clustered seeds + synthetic data** achieved **77.14% accuracy / 71.14 macro-F1**, surpassing the **GPT-4o zero-shot teacher** on accuracy in the noisier domain.
+- The paper further reports that this Twitter improvement over the teacher is **statistically significant** under McNemar's test (**p = 0.0087**).
+- Across both datasets, **clustering-based seed selection** consistently outperformed random selection, showing that representative data selection materially improves low-resource synthetic expansion.

+These results support the broader claim that compact, task-specific models can become highly competitive when trained through carefully designed data-efficient distillation pipelines, without requiring large manually labelled corpora.

 ---

 ## Key Results

-- On **Financial PhraseBank**, ModernBERT trained with **clustered seeds + synthetic data** achieved **95.15% accuracy / 94.63 macro-F1**, remaining within approximately **2.2 points** of the GPT-4o teacher while using a small fraction of the original human-labeled data.
+- On **Financial PhraseBank**, ModernBERT trained with **clustered seeds + synthetic data** achieved **95.15% accuracy / 94.63 macro-F1**, approaching both the **full-data ModernBERT** result (**96.48 / 95.78**) and the **GPT-4o zero-shot teacher** (**97.35 / 97.57**) while using **under 6% of the original human-annotated data**.
-- On **Twitter Financial News Sentiment**, the same setting achieved **77.14% accuracy / 71.14 macro-F1**, showing that synthetic expansion substantially improves the student model on this noisier domain.
+- On **Twitter Financial News Sentiment**, the same low-resource setting achieved **77.14% accuracy / 71.14 macro-F1**, outperforming the **GPT-4o zero-shot teacher** on accuracy (**72.78%**) and remaining competitive on macro-F1 in a noisier domain.
-- **Clustering-based seed selection** consistently outperformed random seed selection in low-resource settings.
+- **Clustering-based seed selection** consistently outperformed random seed selection in low-resource settings, demonstrating that semantic representativeness matters.
-- Prompt ablation showed that each template contributed useful diversity, with the largest performance drop observed when the multi-seed prompt was removed.
+- Prompt ablation showed that each template contributed useful diversity, with the largest performance drop observed when the **multi-seed template** was removed.
+- The overall findings show that structured synthetic expansion can substantially improve compact student models under limited-data conditions, making low-resource adaptation more practical and reproducible.

 ---